dr-yst/org-x/dev-docs/progress.md

   - Successfully resolved Tokio runtime issues and loading state bugs
   - Refactored data architecture for cleaner, more maintainable code
   - Added comprehensive visual document context with color-coded badges
+- ✅ **Completed Issue #15** for document lookup refactoring
+  - Extended OrgDocumentRepository with helper methods for title and path lookups
+  - Added three new Tauri commands for document operations with proper error handling
+  - Removed duplicated functions from ListView.svelte and HeadlinesList.svelte components
+  - Implemented frontend caching with async/await patterns for optimal performance
+  - Updated component architecture to eliminate documentMap prop dependency
+  - Enhanced maintainability with single source of truth for document lookup logic
 - Documented completed items and remaining tasks in issue comments
 - Added detailed technical approach and acceptance criteria to each sub-issue